domRiddle/ASF/Mono.md

 # Mono

-This page covers Mono-only issues and provides general help, that might be useful if you're running ASF under Mono.
+This page covers Mono-related issues, instructions, questions and provides general help, that might be useful if you're running ASF under Mono.
 If you're running ASF natively on Windows, most likely you won't find anything useful here.

-Most (if not all) of the issues are directly caused by outdated Mono.
-Mono shipped with your Linux distribution is almost never the latest released Mono version, and the newer Mono you have, the bigger chance that everything will run out of the box.

 # How to install latest Mono?